l-kaushik/PropHunt/Readme.md

 1. set screen resolution to 50%, ugly graphics but better FPS
 1. use culling, occulsion

+1. load client data in game instance before joining the session.
+1. then load data to server's game instance
+1. then when travel to game map, again load data to server's game state

 # TODOs
 1. Implement a way to have unique server name or a way to client know that which server is created by whom?
 1. Prevent player joining if player try to join a session with max players.